vim-advent-calendar/vimways.org/content/2018/djmoch-tag-vims-it.md

 capabilities, there is headroom for these solutions to improve, and I expect the best among them to become more compelling in the near future.

-I do not recommend Vim because it can be your IDE in the terminal.
+I do not recommend coming to Vim with a mindset of creating an IDE in your terminal.
 That said, Vim is a very powerful tool and if you invest the time to learn how it works it will take you very far.
 In other words, use Vim for all it's worth _before_ looking for a plugin to help you out.
 Anyone who (like me) jumps right to installing a bunch of plugins—whether in a spree of grabbing anything that looks interesting or just to copy someone else's configuration—will likely end up with an unmaintainable mess of a tool that doesn't work consistently, may not work at all, or works about as slow as the IDE you wanted to break free of.

 _This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][license].